dcnewman/CoreNG/README.md

 # CoreNG

-New hardware abstraction layer for RepRapFirmware based on ASF 3.31
+Hardware abstraction layer for RepRapFirmware based on ASF 3.31

+> This repository is a fork of [dc42's CoreNG](https://github.com/dc42/CoreNG)
+> but with additions to build using the scons command line tool rather than
+> the Eclipse IDE.
+See the file `INSTALL.md` for instructions on
+> how to build this fork for RADDS v1.5 electronics.

 This is a new hardware abstraction layer for RepRapFirmware based on the Atmel Software Framework (ASF) 3.31 with some additional modules